International Legal Studies

 Career opportunities for those who specialize in the field include international organizations, government agencies, non-governmental organizations, and positions in private sector firms that engage in international business and that recognize international law as part of their strategic context.

-MALD: 3 courses in field of study
+MALD and MIB: 3 courses in field of study

 MGA: 5 courses in field of study